Purpose

 See Also:

-clause hash_partitions for information on the two methods of hash partitioning and "Creating a Hash-Partitioned Global Index: Example"-
+The CREATE TABLE clause hash_partitions for information on the two methods of hash partitioning and "Creating a Hash-Partitioned Global Index: Example"-

 The partitioning key column list cannot contain the

-pseudocolumn or a column of typeROWID
+ROWIDpseudocolumn or a column of typeROWID.

 -